Ancient Legends

 Ancient Legends is a Chinese television series based on the myths and legends associated with the origins of the Chinese civilisation.
 It is based on stories in Chinese mythology and the ancient classic Shan Hai Jing.
 The series was first broadcast in mainland China on CCTV-1 from 15 August – 6 September 2010.

 Plot

-The story is based on the myths and legends associated with the origins of the Chinese civilisation and the earliest part of Chinese history under the Three Sovereigns and Five Emperors.
+The story is based on the myths and legends associated with the origins of the Chinese civilization and the earliest part of Chinese history under the Three Sovereigns and Five Emperors.
 After Pangu split Heaven and Earth and Nüwa created humankind, the world has been facing a plague.
 The Flower Goddess (the Jade Emperor's younger sister) and Shennong travel around China in search of a cure.
 They eventually sow the seeds of Heaven on Earth, causing flowers to blossom throughout the land, thus saving humankind.
 The plot also integrates other stories from Chinese mythology, such as Nüwa repairing the sky and Houyi shooting down nine suns.